cardano-community/guild-operators/docs/Folder-structure.md

-#### Getting started with Haskell Node

-Use the sidebar to navigate through the topics.
-Note that the instructions assume the folder structure as below, you're expected to update the folder reference as per your environment.
-Note that currently the network is on real-pbft consensus.
-This is not shelley codebase , and its best to set your expectation accordingly.
-This is currently only useful to get familiar with modular architecture and usage.

-##### Folder structure
+### Folder structure

-The documentation will use the below as a reference folder.
+The documentations here use the below as a reference folder.

     /opt/cardano/cnode          # Top-Level Folder
     ├── ...